-As we move into our second full winter with COVID-19, the webinar will examine the prospects for immediate action, and what needs to happen now to makes sure long-term transformations in data infrastructures, practices, and capabilities are designed to benefit those who need them most.
+As we move into our second full winter with COVID-19, the webinar examined the prospects for immediate action, and what needs to happen now to makes sure long-term transformations in data infrastructures, practices, and capabilities are designed to benefit those who need them most.

-An expert panel and audience will discuss the implications of September’s announcement of the Health and Social Care levy in England, the evolving Data Saves Lives Strategy, the ongoing Goldacre review of health and social care data as well as recent reports on data initiatives from researchers throughout the UK.
+An expert panel and audience discussed the implications of September’s announcement of the Health and Social Care levy in England, the evolving Data Saves Lives Strategy, the ongoing Goldacre review of health and social care data as well as recent reports on data initiatives from researchers throughout the UK.

-The panel will also discuss opportunities for policy and institutional interventions outside of ministries in our nations’ capitals.
+The panel also discussed opportunities for policy and institutional interventions outside of ministries in our nations’ capitals.
 Within the offices of regulators and local authorities for instance.